20 Most Beautiful Beaches in New South Wales

 The Federation Cliff Walk is a 5 km trail stretching from Watsons Bay to Dover Heights, just north of Bondi, offering stunning coastal views.

-The walk winds through parklands and open green spaces, featuring a timber walkway with cliffside viewing platforms for a unique perspective.
+The walk winds through parklands and open green spaces, featuring a timber walkway with cliffside viewing platforms offering panoramic ocean views.

 Read more